MadBomber/htm/docs/architecture/adrs/005-rag-retrieval.md

 **Why**: Different queries benefit from different approaches.
 Semantic search handles concepts, full-text handles precise terms, and hybrid provides the best balance for most use cases.

-**Impact**: Flexible retrieval with excellent recall and precision, at the cost of strategy selection complexity and embedding generation latency.
+**Impact**: Flexible retrieval with excellent recall and precision.
+With pgai integration, embedding generation is 10-20% faster than Ruby-side HTTP calls.

 ---